 Hendricks has led several summer Residencies: In 2012, she took a group of students to the Bar Harbor / Acadia National Park area in Maine for “In the Field,” which focused on coastal research.
 In 2013, Hendricks directed a week-long “Medicine in Action” course in which students experienced the front lines of medicine at Johns Hopkins Hospital in Baltimore.
 In 2014, she was the primary instructor for “Science Policy, Funding, and Politics” in Washington, DC, where students visited and met with officials on Capitol Hill and with the National Institutes of Health, the National Academy of Sciences, and the White House.
 She taught the 2017 “Science in Action” residency highlighting federal research labs.
 In Summer 2018, she is co-teaching the program’s first overseas course, the Dublin-based “Marine Science & Science Writing on the Emerald Isle.”
 She also regularly teaches the program’s two core courses and Thesis & Careers in Science Writing, as well as Writing the Tech Story Workshop.

-With Program Director Elise Levine and Assistant Director Karen Houppert, Hendricks is part of the permanent leadership team for the Hopkins Writing and Science Writing Programs.
-She has an office at the Krieger School of Arts & Sciences center at Dupont Circle in Washington, and she also will work and teach at the main Hopkins Homewood Campus in Baltimore.
-She lives in Annapolis, Maryland, with her family.
+With M.A. in Writing Program Director Mark Farrington and Associate Director Karen Houppert, Hendricks is part of the permanent leadership team for the Hopkins Writing and Science Writing Programs.
+She has an office at the Krieger School of Arts & Sciences Center at Dupont Circle in Washington.
+Hendricks lives in Annapolis, Maryland